Why California’s Pipes Can’t Keep Up with Its Rainstorms

 Short-Term Solutions (What You Can Do At Home)

 • Install a sump pump in your basement or crawlspace.
-Sump pumps kick in automatically when they detect water and pump it out before it can cause a flood, even if you aren’t home at the time.
+Sump pumps kick in automatically when they detect water and pump it out before it can cause a flood, even if you aren't home at the time.
+Battery packs and/or generators can help keep them online in a power outage.

 • Add a backflow preventer to your sewer line.
 This is a simple and effective device that stops waste from re-entering your home when the system is overloaded.
 Regular backflow testing ensures that this system is working properly.